prasantkumarsahu/universityeventmanagement/README.md

 ## Summary

-This API is a `Spring Boot` project that is about managing jobs.
-We can create, read, update, and delete jobs.
+This API is a `Spring Boot` project that is about managing Events.
+We can create, read, update, and delete Students and Event.
 In this project request is sent from the client on HTTP in JSON format or from path variable with server side validations and stored in object then response is sent back from the server by JSON format to the client.